 Driving Standards and Infringement System

 The Queensland QLD delegate informed the group that he had been working on an infringement penalty system for driving standards that was very similar to the system used within the Toyota 86 category.
 This uses a demerit point system on the basis of low being a one point, medium being two points and high being three points.
 This would be used for code of driving conduct breaches as well as behavioural breaches.
-The suggestion is that each Competitor and Driver will commence the Season with four (4) demerit points.
+The suggestion is that each Competitor and Driver will commence the season with four (4) demerit points.

-With the discussion of a three round National series, it was emphasised the importance to have I driving standards an infringement system such as this in place that could then be rolled out at state level.
+With the discussion of a three round National series, it was emphasised the importance to have a driving standards and infringement system such as this in place that could then be rolled out at state level.

+Outcome was for Delegates to seek feedback from state committees on this Driving Standards and Infringement System

 Rebates from Tenderer